 Partnering with a Faith Community

-Greenprint Partners is working with Central Baptist Church, an historic African American church community dedicated to social justice to install several blocks of street tree trenches, permeable pavement, an infiltration trench, and a pollinator garden for the congregation’s children.
+Greenprint Partners is working with an historic African American church community dedicated to social justice to install several blocks of street tree trenches, permeable pavement, an infiltration trench, and a pollinator garden for the congregation’s children.

 Supporting a Social Service Organization

-Greenprint Partners is helping Catholic Charities of St. Louis improve a property that houses a residential assisted living facility, an addiction treatment and recovery center for women, and a children’s center.
+Greenprint Partners is helping a faith community improve a property that houses a residential assisted living facility, an addiction treatment and recovery center for women, and a children’s center.
 Plans include a permeable parking lot with swales and flowering rain gardens to enhance the beauty and function of the site.